SteveAlsamarae/University-Website-MSP1/README.md

    - Add onclick reset, and a submitted arrow icon when user submits message.
    - Add staff members details and contact information.
    - Add application page, where user can apply to a course.
+   - Styling needs to be more organized, some styles were unneccessarily used due to the time available to finish coding the website.
+   - Element names were generic, needs to be changed.

 ## Testings